garden-io/garden/docs/reference/project-config.md

   # guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for
   # details.
   exclude:

+  git:
+    # Choose how to perform scans of git repositories.
+The default (`subtree`) runs individual git scans on each
+    # action/module path.
+The `repo` mode scans entire repositories and then filters down to files matching the paths,
+    # includes and excludes for each action/module.
+This can be considerably more efficient for large projects with
+    # many actions/modules.
+    mode: subtree

 # A list of output values that the project should export.
 These are exported by the `garden get outputs` command, as
 # well as when referencing a project as a sub-project within another project.